 Unlike some of the more utilitarian H&R revolvers, the Sportsman has a sleek design that manages to look futuristic and retro at the same time.
 This 9-shot top break revolver is chambered in .22 Long Rifle with a 6-inch barrel.
 The Sportsman was scratched, pitted, rubbed free of bluing in several places and it had no rear sight.
 To top it all off, the gun had bright orange rust oozing from the pins and hinge, as if someone had dropped it in a puddle and had forgotten to dry it.

 The rifling was in good shape, however.
 All of the mechanical aspects of the revolver seemed sound.
 Though I knew it would be hard to find parts for the revolver, I wanted to give it a try.
 To the dismay of the clerk, and my wife, I bought it.
 By sheer luck, I discovered that another local gun dealer had a Sportsman parts gun in its service shop’s inventory.
-The gunsmith quickly checked my gun, replaced the missing rear site and some other bits and pronounced it ready to shoot.
+The gunsmith quickly checked my gun, replaced the missing rear sight and some other bits and pronounced it ready to shoot.
 Since the H&R 999 Sportsman followed me home, I have put more rounds through it than I can count and believed it could look as great as it shot.

 The H&R Sportsman 999 came back with a brushed hard-chrome finish.
 The transformation was so complete I had to double check the serial number to make sure it was the same gun.